 about 5 years ago tiffany williams said:

 The story is very good.
 I love the concept.
 Could be longer, but I understand its for a contest.
 Good luck in the contest by the way.
 Love the descriptions which provide vision even though they are breif.

-almost 2 years ago Tay P. said:
+about 5 years ago Tay P. said:

 Woah, that was AMAZING.
 I really loved how at the end it says that they are all fools, because it shows how much she really believed in her and how much she loved her to still believe that she was the kind girl she was that tried to befriend her, all in all it was sad but very good.